Hennepin Schools

 Academic programming

 There are no shortcuts to academic success & no excuses for failing to reach it.
-Hennepin Schools has built a school culture that includes these features:
+Hennepin Schools has built a school culture that includes the following features: an extended school day (8:30AM-3:45PM); all-day kindergarten; Saturday school; summer school; small class sizes; double sessions of reading & math every day; & structured recess & daily physical activity.

 Their curriculum is culturally relevant & challenging.
-Teachers spend every Friday afternoon planning lessons & reviewing student work for ways to always improve.
+Teachers spend every Friday afternoon planning lessons & reviewing student work to continually improve.

 Academic Programs Offered:

-Advanced Instruction, Arts Focused Programming, College Prep, Personalized Learning, STEM/STEAM
+Advanced Instruction, Arts Focused Programming, Personalized Learning, STEM/STEAM

 Special education programming

-Hennepin Schools has a strong Special Education Department with a low student to teacher ratio.
-Hennepin Schools provides special programming based on students’ Individualized Education Plans.
-They provide goal based teaching in mathematics, reading, & writing; behavior skills; speech therapy; occupational therapy; developmentally adaptive physical education; & more.
+Hennepin Schools has a strong Special Education Department with a low student-to-teacher ratio.
+Hennepin Schools offers special programming based on students’ Individualized Education Plans.
+They provide goal-based teaching in mathematics, reading & writing, behavior skills, speech therapy, occupational therapy, developmentally adaptive physical education, & more.
 The school has a SUN room for students who can benefit from a smaller class size setting & a sensory room.
-Finally, Hennepin provides Extended School Year (ESY) services to those students who qualify.
+Hennepin provides Extended School Year services to those students who qualify.

 English language learner programming

-The ESL program at Hennepin Schools offers a combination of individual or small group pull-out & push-in instruction to support English language development.
+The English as a Second Language (ESL) program at Hennepin Schools offers a combination of individual or small group pull-out & push-in instruction to support English language development.
 Depending on the student’s grade level & their English language skills, ESL services are provided to meet their specific needs.
-ESL push-in & pull-out services are a part of the school-wide schedule, implemented to provide extra intervention support in addition to grade-level classroom instructional time.
-The English language teachers & the classroom teachers work closely together to plan a teaching program that best meets the language & academic needs of each student.
-Additionally, the ELL teacher works with students in the mainstream classroom to support their learning in a content or mainstream class.
+ESL push-in & pull-out services are a part of the school-wide schedule, implemented to provide extra intervention support, in addition to grade-level classroom instructional time.
+English language teachers & classroom teachers work closely together to plan a teaching program that best meets the language & academic needs of each student.
+Additionally, the ELL teacher works with students in the mainstream classroom to support their learning in content or mainstream classes.
 Consistent quiz data informs these classroom sessions.

-A combination of strategies is used to teach English: relevant texts, phonics, oral language skills, cooperative learning, & integrated reading.
-Hennepin also focuses on the development of the 4 domains: listening, speaking, reading, & writing that align with WIDA Standards & Can Do descriptors.
+A combination of strategies is used to teach English, including relevant texts, phonics, oral language skills, cooperative learning, & integrated reading.
+Hennepin also focuses on the development of the four domains: listening, speaking, reading, & writing that align with WIDA Standards & Can Do descriptors.

 Proficiency